qfpl/reflex-tutorial/blog/drafts/reflex/basics/exercises/behaviors.md

   , sQuantity :: Int
   } deriving (Eq, Ord, Show)
 ```
-and we pass in the stock levels as `Behavior`s:
+and we will pass in the stock levels as `Behavior`s:
 ```haskell
 -- src/Ex04/Common.hs
 data Inputs t =